r4victor/tenthousandmeters/content/blog/python_bts_05.md

 This code is executed
 ```

-The compiler produces the `LOAD_NAME` and `STORE_NAME` opcodes for all variables within a class definition (with the exception of free variables).
-Because of this, the variables within a class definition work differently than the variables within a function:
+The compiler creates code objects for class definitions just as it creates code objects for modules and functions.
+What's interesting is that the compiler always produces the `LOAD_NAME` and `STORE_NAME` opcodes for variables within a class body (with the single exception of free variables).
+As a result, variables work differently in a class body than they do in a function:

 ```python
 x = 'global'